 The main results are as follows.
-First, we find that the implied bail-in probability increases by more than the CDS-implied default probability when credit events occur.
+First, we find that the implied bail-in probability increases by more than the CDS-implied default probability when events that may lead to a deterioration in the soundness of banks occur.
 This finding suggests that the implied bail-in probability could be an early warning indicator of financial crises.